 The crypt format is an extension to the verity format that allows full encryption of the bundle.

-The bundle format is detected when reading a bundle and checked against the set of allowed formats configured in the system.conf (using the bundle-formats option).
+The bundle format is detected when reading a bundle and checked against the set of allowed formats configured in the system.conf (see bundle-formats).